 At trial, the plaintiff argued that Walt Disney World owed her a duty to assure her safety because she was a patron of the business.
 According to this case, and other well-established case law, the standard of care Disney owes to an invitee is one of reasonable care.

-During the trial, the court failed to give the jury instructions concerning Disney’s duty to use reasonable care and about the issue of vicarious liability.
+During the trial, the court failed to give the jury instructions concerning Disney’s duty to use reasonable care and the issue of vicarious liability.

 According to the case. each party is entitled to have the jury instructed on his or her theory of the case.
 The trial court erred when it failed to give two requested jury instructions: duty to use reasonable care and vicarious liability.
 The injury victim was entitled to these instructions, and because of this failure, the judgment was reversed and a new trial was ordered